Barbara Hannigan / Tonhalle Orchestra Zurich

-Of course, Barbara Hannigan is intimately familiar with Berg’s opera “Lulu“, as the title role must be one of the core parts of her repertoire as dramatic / coloratura soprano.
+Of course, Barbara Hannigan is intimately familiar with Berg’s opera “Lulu“.
+The title role must be one of the core parts in her repertoire as dramatic / coloratura soprano.
 This time, she dealt with this music from the “other side of the conductor’s desk”, though.
-It turns out that despite its entirely different character, the music of the five Symphonic Pieces feels like a natural fit to Ligeti’s “Atmosphères“.
-Or rather the other way around, of course, considering chronology (though, as revolutionary as it may have been in 1961, “Atmosphères” now feels like a timeless composition).
+Despite its entirely different character, the music of the five Symphonic Pieces feels like a natural fit to Ligeti’s “Atmosphères“.
+Or rather the other way around, of course, considering chronology.
+That said: as revolutionary as it may have been in 1961, “Atmosphères” now feels like a timeless composition.

 To me, this felt like a an “opéra en miniature“, basically a quietly pulsating piece.
 Yet, both in dynamics and in character, it turned emotional, even dramatic at times, in waves.
-Yes, it is dodecaphonic music, Second Viennese School—yet, the piece is of a dense, sometimes almost grandiloquent beauty, anything but academic, and melodically so typical of Alban Berg: very nice!
+Yes, it is dodecaphonic music, Second Viennese School.
+Yet, the piece is of a dense, sometimes almost grandiloquent beauty.
+It is anything but academic.
+And it is melodically so typical of Alban Berg: very nice!
 Barbara Hannigan’s conducting technique didn’t change here, it remained unconventional (to say the least).
-However, she managed to guide the orchestra through the composition, with sufficient clarity in her gestures, keeping control over the large ensemble.
+However, she managed to guide the orchestra through the composition, with sufficient clarity in her gestures.
+And she kept control over the large ensemble.

-The melodic, polyphonic and polyrhythmic-complex Ostinato movement is only half the duration of Ligeti’s “Atmosphères“—but it beats the latter in the width of its sound palette.
+The melodic, polyphonic and polyrhythmic-complex Ostinato movement is only half the duration of Ligeti’s “Atmosphères“.
+However, it beats the latter in the width of its sound palette.

 III.
 Lulu’s song